Jean-LouisH/Omnific/README.md

 * Add your Lilliputian build as a link library and dependency for your project.
 * Add SDL2, SDL2_image and SDL2_mixer as target link libraries.
 * Declare the `Lilliputian::Engine` object in a function (typically your `main()` entry point).
 In order to construct itself, the Engine object requires a game title, window width and height, and an entry scene name of the YAML file that you want your game to load first.
 If your game will have scripts, call the `addScriptCompilerFunction()` method from the Engine object.
 A script compiler is a callback of a definer function where you will declare all the script objects and their attached C++ script functions.
 If you wish to define all scripts in one definer function, then you can pass just one, but you also have the choice of passing as many as you wish.
 The callback definer functions should receive a reference to the engine's `Lilliputian::ScriptRegistry` object, so their signatures should resemble `void myCompilerFunction(Lilliputian::ScriptRegistry&)`.
-* When you add C++ script functions to script objects, they should receive a reference to the engine's `Lilliputian::ScriptingAPI` so the API and engine data can be accessed and editted, respectively.
-The signature should then resemble `void myScriptFunction(Lilliputian::ScriptingAPI&)`.
+* When you add C++ script functions to script objects, they should receive a reference to the engine's `Lilliputian::ScriptingAPIs` so the APIs and engine data can be accessed and editted, respectively.
+The signature should then resemble `void myScriptFunction(Lilliputian::ScriptingAPIs&)`.
 * In the main function where you declared the `Lilliputian::Engine` object, call the method `run()` last and the engine will execute everything and handle the lower level details for you, including terminating safely.

 These instructions and other API guidelines can be found in the API documentation.